What is Participative Budgeting?

 Advantages of Participative Budgeting

 Such budgets are more achievable.
-The bottom level employees are more closely attached to the day to day operations so they have an in-depth idea about the working needs of respective departments.
+The bottom-level employees are more closely attached to the day-to-day operations, so they have an in-depth idea about the working needs of their respective departments.

 - It is better for motivation because it boosts the morale of employees.

-- Employees put more effort to achieve the standards they have set for themselves.
+- Employees put more effort into achieving the standards they have set for themselves.
 Therefore, it increases their productivity.

-- It increases creativity among stakeholders consequently prepares future managers.
+- It increases creativity among stakeholders and consequently prepares future managers.

 - This budget is more realistic.
 The reason is that it is prepared by the people who have sound technical knowledge of the relative departments.